Health and Social Care Delivery ThemeThis focused research investigates delivery changes in dynamic service provision

 - inform clinical practice, policy and guidance for complementary health practitioners and other health professions

-Read about work in the area of Complementary Health Care in our Case Study Finder.
+Read about work in the area of Complementary Health Care in our Story finder.

 - CF-CATS: Cystic Fibrosis - Caring for Adults through Tai chi – a study